Treatments

 Energy Therapy

-Energy therapy is the gentle art of clearing cellular memory through the human energy field promoting health, balance, and relaxation.
-Energy therapy is based on the concept of connection between the physical, emotional, mental, and spiritual realms of our lives found in many holistic healing methods.
+Energy therapy encompasses the gentle practice of clearing cellular memory within the human energy field, fostering health, balance, and relaxation.
+Rooted in the interconnectedness of the physical, emotional, mental, and spiritual aspects of our existence, energy therapy draws from various holistic healing traditions.

 Essential Oils / Aromatherapy